UNITED STATES RESETTLEMENT DEAL

 President Trump’s reaction

 Following his inauguration in January 2017, President Trump appeared to back away from the promise to resettle the refugees, calling the agreement a ‘dumb deal’.
-The White House has since confirmed the agreement remains in place but refugees in Nauru and PNG will be subject to ‘extreme vetting’ by United States officials.
-There is no fixed timetable for completion of the resettlement process.
+The White House subsequently confirmed the agreement would remain in place but refugees would be subject to ‘extreme vetting’ by United States officials.
+Processing was temporarily delayed in July 2017 following an announcement that the United States had reached it’s annual quota of 50,ooo refugees, reduced from 85,000 in the previous year.
+In September 2017, 25 refugees from Manus Island and 27 refugees from Nauru were notified of their acceptance under the deal and were transferred to the United States.
+Processing is continuing but there is no fixed timetable for completion of the resettlement process.

 If you think that something on this page is incorrect, please let us know.